We have all been there, fighting with the tube of toothpaste to get the very last bit out of the tube.

 2. Tube Squeezer Stand

 This tube squeezer stand takes a similar principle to the stainless steel tube squeezer featured above, but it is made from plastic and built within a stand (view on Amazon).

 It makes squeezing all kinds of tubes much simple whilst keeping the tube upright.

-It really means the the contents inside the tube is actually pushed by gravity to the opposite end of the tube to which you need it, but the squeezer reverses this and applies the pressure to get the paste out.
+It really means that the contents inside the tube is actually pushed by gravity to the opposite end of the tube to which you need it, but the squeezer reverses this and applies the pressure to get the paste out.

 You simply put the tube into the slit opening at the top and open it.
 Then you turn the little key on the side until the needed amount has been squeezed out of the tube

 It can be a little awkward for applying paste to a brush.
 You either need life the stand with the tube attached and pop some paste on the brush, or move the brush over the top of the tube and scrape it off and reposition the brush before it falls off the brush head.